karare1/quiz-game/README.md

       Ability to monitor the progress during the quiz enhance the user experience and their motivation to achieve the highest score.
 - _Body_
     - Body shows a current question with four answers-options.
 Clicking on the one of these four options will deactivate the rest three options and reveal if the chosen option is correct or not.
 The player will then be forwarded to the next question.
-Once a player clicked on an option it cannot be changed.
-It will enhance the fluidity and energy of the game and encourage a player to complete the quiz on time.
+Once a player clicked on an option it cannot be rechanged.
+This will enhance the fluidity and energy of the game and encourage a player to complete the quiz on time.
       Time counter will prompt the user to answer questions correctly but also within a short period of time.
-It means double challenge and it makes the game more intresting and appealing for users.
+It means double challenge and it makes the game more intresting and appealing to users.
-      If a player ran out of time, they need to start from the beginning to complete the quiz which encourgage users to take the quiz again.
-Also, if a player answers the question incorrectly, the correct answer will not be revealed which makes the game more attactive for users if they want to play again a improve their score.
+      If the user does not answer all 12 questions in the allocated time the quiz will automatically finish and they will be taken back to the home page.
+This will encourage users to take the quiz again.
+Also, if a player answers the question incorrectly, the correct answer will not be revealed which makes the game more attactive encourage a user to play again and improve their score.
       Once all questions have been answered, a player is automaticly directed to the result page.
 - _Footer_ (please see the section about Footer above)
     <br><br>